-For employees employed with the City as of July 1, 2015, at the beginning of each fiscal year eligible employees will receive a leave bank equal to his/her annual leave entitlement.
+At the beginning of each fiscal year eligible employees will receive a leave bank equal to one-half his/her annual leave entitlement; employees will receive the remaining one-half of his/her leave entitlement in the first full pay period in January.

-Employees annual leave entitlement for his/her first year of employment shall be based on the number of full months that employee will work for the City prior to the July 1 following their date of hire.
+Employee's annual leave entitlement for his/her first year of employment shall be based on the number of full months that employee will work for the City prior to the July 1 following their date of hired.
 For example, if an eligible employee's first day of employment is December 15, her/his annual leave entitlement for their year of employment will be 50% of 144 hours, which equals 72 hours.
 However, the amount of the leave bank entitled for the first year of employment will not be less than twenty-four (24) hours or three (3) days, whichever is greater.
 The first year amount of annual leave will be credited to the employee's leave bank after the employee completes thirty (30) days of employment in the service of the City.
 The amount of annual leave credited to the employee's leave bank for their first year of employment will not be subject to the maximum leave bank accumulation as provided in section 4.8.